Vascular Problems of the Feet and Legs

 Vascular problems can be encountered at all ages and to all degrees of symptoms.
 These problems can be found at both components of the vascular system and at all levels of the vascular system.
-The Doctors of the Weil foot and Ankle institute realize the vital importance that the vascular system has in the healing injuries, healing after surgery and maintaining good health.
+The Doctors of the Weil Foot & Ankle Institute realize the vital importance that the vascular system has in healing injuries, healing after surgery, and maintaining good health.

 The muscular arteries are fundamental for life.
 They provide secure tubes with which blood can travel in your body to nourish the organs, tissue and skin.
 All blood must travel in these tubes as there is no free-flowing blood in your body.
 All of it is contained in either the veins or arteries.
 With certain diseases or following injury, the blood flow to areas may be slowed or stopped should the artery become blocked.
-Conditions such as skin ulceration, stroke heart attack or necrosis can occur should an artery be blocked.
-A thorough arterial examination by your Weil foot and ankle Doctor can help determine if you are having a blockage leading to pain.
+Conditions such as skin ulceration, stroke heart attack, or necrosis can occur should an artery be blocked.
+A thorough arterial examination by your Weil Foot & Ankle Institute Doctor can help determine if you are having a blockage leading to pain.

-Should there be an arterial blockage leading to either pain or potential loss, the Doctors of Weil foot and Ankle will provide a referral for immediate limb salvage intervention.
+Should there be an arterial blockage leading to either pain or potential loss, the Doctors of Weil Foot & Ankle Institute will provide a referral for immediate limb salvage intervention.

 The venous system allows blood to flow back to the heart through soft non muscular walled tubes called veins.
 These veins are special in that there is no muscles to pump the blood but there are valves that hold the blood so that the muscles around the veins can press against them and move the blood towards the heart.
 As the blood flow is slower the potential for clumping and clotting can happen.
 This is known as a blood clot or venous embolism which in some instances is life threatening.